hafsahsiddiqui/sql-projects/A24 Films/README.md

     ELSE 'Over $10M'
   END AS budget_group,
   AVG(roi) AS avg_roi
-FROM films
+FROM a24_movies
 WHERE budget > 0
 GROUP BY budget_group;
 ```

 Answer: This query reveals which budget levels give A24 the best returns on investment.
 This informs budgeting strategies—whether to keep leaning into micro-budget indies or gradually scale up to mid-range features.
-If returns drop with bigger budgets, A24 can remain focused on lean, creative storytelling.

 ### ⭐ 2.
 Star & Director Impact